UKDynasty/ukdynasty.github.io/bylaws/index.md

 Players on taxi squads can be claimed by other teams.
 To make a claim on a player, a message must be sent to the **UK Dynasty Taxi Squads** chat on GroupMe, clearly stating the player that they wish to claim.

-Claims can only be made on Tuesday or Wednesday during the regular season.
+Claims can only be made between Tuesday at 10.00am and Wednesday at 11.59pm during the regular season.

 The player must be placed on the active roster of the receiving team.